lkwk/fanctl/README.md

 ## Synopsis

-Fan Controller (fanctl) reads the temperature from one or more Dallas DS18S20 1-Wire digital thermometers and controls a PWM fan's (or multiple fans in serial) speed accordingly.
+Fan Controller (fanctl) reads the temperature from one or more Dallas DS18S20 one-wire digital thermometers and controls the speed of a PWM fan accordingly.
+To control multiple fans, you can wire them in parallel.
 This program is intended for any Raspberry Pi and may also work on similar devices.
 A [Fritzing](http://fritzing.org/home/) sketch for the electrical components and setup is included.

 ## Installation